Security-Onion-Solutions/securityonion-docs/oidc.rst

 Locate the ``client_secret`` setting in the SOC configuration screen back on the SOC browser tab.
 Specify the above client secret for this setting.

-Next, skip to the :ref:`Enabling OIDC` section to enable the newly configured OIDC authentication.
+Next, skip to the *Enabling OIDC* section to enable the newly configured OIDC authentication.

 Active Directory (Self-hosted)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^